-The Compensation Committee evaluates both performance and compensation to make sure that the compensation provided to executives remains competitive relative to compensation paid by companies of similar size operating in our industries, considering our relative performance and our own strategic goals.
+The Compensation Committee evaluates the performance and compensation of executive officers annually to make sure that compensation remains competitive relative to compensation paid by companies of similar size operating in our industries, considering the Company's relative performance and strategic goals.
 The Compensation Committee considers the total current and potential long-term compensation of each of our executive officers in establishing each element of compensation and views each element as related but distinct.